 Drew Shore Contract Information:

-Signed a contract with Kloten of National League A in Switzerland in August of 2016.
+Signed a two-year contract with Zurich of Swiss-A in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Drew Shore – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Drew Shore: Past News Updates ( ▲ View most recent update )

 Shore received an extended look from Calgary at the end of the 2014-15 season, picking up three points in 12 games.
 After being acquired from the Panthers midseason, Shore recorded seven points in 12 games for Adirondack before joining the Flames.
 There's no question Shore has talent, but with the depth Calgary has at forward, it's going to be an uphill battle for him to make the team in the fall.